-Morisot's ability to integrate her roles as parent and professional artist is suggested in this painting.
+Morisot's ability to combine her roles as parent and professional artist is suggested in this painting.
 Julie, her only child, was her workday companion and favorite model.
 Like many mothers in the intimate act of producing a family album, Morisot observed and sensitively depicted her daughter during a precious moment of Julie's development.
 It is also significant that Julie's nanny is part of the scene, indicating Morisot's financial resources, which allowed her to hire support for Julie's upbringing and thus free herself to pursue painting as a profession.

-Unlike Millais's highly finished and precisely detailed painting in Peace Concluded, Morisot used a shorthand technique of spontaneous brushwork to capture visual experience of a given moment.
+Morisot used a shorthand technique of spontaneous brushwork to capture visual experience of a given moment.
 This daring technique resulted in loose, rapid brushwork and a variety of sketchy markings.